 Is there research to support Homeopathy and is it “evidence based”?

 Yes!
 There are over 600 published research studies of homeopathy and more are being done every day.
 Research shows the effectiveness of homeopathy in a wide range of acute, chronic and epidemic conditions in both humans and animals, such as eczema, asthma, upper respiratory illnesses, ear infections, fibromyalgia, menopause, diarrhea, ADHD, irritable bowel and depression.
-There is even laboratory research showing the action of homoeopathic remedies on individual cells, including cancer cells.
+There is even laboratory research showing the action of homeopathic remedies on individual cells, including cancer cells.

 What is the history of research in homeopathy?